-- Include the recommended scale of 1:500 or 1:200. - · Accurately show direction of north. - Show proposed development in relation to the site boundaries and other existing buildings on the site, with written dimensions including those to the boundary. - Include all buildings, roads and footpaths on land adjoining the site including access arrangements. - Show all public rights of way5 crossing or adjoining the site. - Show the position of all trees on the site and those on adjacent land that could influence or be affected by the development. - Show the extent and type of any hardstanding. - Show proposed boundary treatments including walls and/or fences.
+- Include the recommended scale of 1:500 or 1:200. - Accurately show the direction of north. - Show the proposed development in relation to the site boundaries and other existing buildings on the site, with written dimensions including those to the boundary. - Include all building, roads and footpaths on land adjoining the site including access arrangements. - Show all public rights of way crossing or adjoining the site. - Show the position of all trees on the site and those on adjacent land that could influence or be affected by the development. - Show the extent and type of any hardstanding. - Show proposed boundary treatments including walls and/or fences where this is proposed.